Gardening in Asheville: Get Started With These Simple Tips

 Cheap Online Gardening Tools I Love

-- Plant Cages: I love these easy-to-build cages for tomatoes and eggplants.
+• Plant Cages: I love these easy-to-build cages for tomatoes and eggplants.
 They are just the right size and sturdy enough for my needs.
-We also use stakes and trellises bought locally.
+We pair them with stakes and trellises bought locally.
+So far, they’ve lasted me 3 years.

-- Cucumber Trellis For Raised Beds: We modified the size of our cucumber trellis, which was a pain in the butt.
+• Cucumber Trellis For Raised Beds: We modified the size of our cucumber trellis, which was a pain in the butt.
 However, this trellis saved my cucumbers, and they started growing like wild.
-It’s not the most fun to put together (so many parts!), but it’s worth it for the price.
+It’s not the most fun to put together (so many dang parts), but it’s worth it for the price.

 Share Your Gardening Advice & Experiences